jithu-francis/Face-Emotion-Detection/README.md

 2. Split the dataset into training and testing sets.

-3. Use the provided model architecture in `model.py` as a starting point and train the model using your dataset.
+3. Use the provided model architecture in `Emotion_Detection_Model.ipynb` as a starting point and train the model using your dataset.

 4. Save the trained model weights.